StarWhiz/NanoPi-R6S-CPU-Optimization-for-Gigabit-SQM/How to migrate to new OpenWrt router while keeping configuration/README.md

 01000000 = hex 40 = cpu core 6 (A76) selected
 10000000 = hex 80 = cpu core 7 (A76) selected
 ```
+Confirm by running htop to watch CPU usage while bandwidth is under full load with speedtest.